Apfelirne5/wetness-mapper/README.md

 # Wetness Mapper

-A Python-based tool designed to calculate and visualize surface wetness.
+First version of a Python-based tool designed to calculate and visualize surface wetness.

 ---